rust-lang/chalk/book/src/recursive/stack.md

 (if any).

-Therefore, when we are about to start solving some (canonical) goal G, we can detect a cycle by checking in the searh graph to see whether G has an associated [`StackDepth`].
+Therefore, when we are about to start solving some (canonical) goal G, we can detect a cycle by checking in the [search graph] to see whether G has an associated [`StackDepth`].
 If so, it must be on the stack already (and we can set the [`cycle`] field to true...but I get ahead of myself, read the next chapters to learn more about that).

+[search graph]: ./search_graph.md